axcasella/OnRamp-prototype/README.md

 yarn install
 ```

-Currently, the testnet is pointing to `mumbai`.
+Currently, the network is pointing to `matic`.
 This can be changed by updating `defaultNetwork` in `packages/hardhat/hardhat.config.js`:

 Generate a **deployer** account: